Jeb Bush 2016 presidential campaign

-The 2016 presidential campaign of Jeb Bush, the 43rd Governor of Florida, was formally launched on June 15, 2015, coming six months after announcing the formal exploration of a candidacy for the 2016 Republican nomination for the President of the United States on December 16, 2014, and the formation of the Right to Rise PAC.
+The 2016 presidential campaign of Jeb Bush, the 43rd Governor of Florida, was formally launched on June 14, 2015, coming six months after announcing the formal exploration of a candidacy for the 2016 Republican nomination for the President of the United States on December 16, 2014, and the formation of the Right to Rise PAC.
 On February 20, 2016, Bush announced his intention to drop out of the presidential race following the South Carolina primary.
-Had Bush been elected, he would have been the first president from Florida and the first sibling of a U.S. president (George W. Bush) to win the presidency himself.
+Had Bush been elected, he would have been the first president from Florida (a distinction later assumed by Donald Trump) and the first sibling of a U.S. president (George W. Bush) to win the presidency himself.

 Bush was not the first sibling of a former president to seek a party's nomination.
-President John F. Kennedy's brothers Robert and Ted both sought the Democratic nomination.
+President John F. Kennedy's brothers Robert (in 1968) and Ted (in 1980) both sought the Democratic nomination.
 Additionally, a pair of brothers had once-before both received nominations on a major party ticket.
 William Jennings Bryan was the Democratic nominee for president in 1896, 1900 and 1908.
 His brother, Charles W. Bryan, was the Democratic nominee for vice-president in 1924.

-Bush was assumed by many to be a near lock for the Republican nomination early on, and his candidacy, in which he failed to finish higher than fourth in a single primary election, is widely considered to have been a shocking fiasco.
+Bush was considered by many political commentators a dominant frontrunner for the nomination early in the primary season, and his candidacy, in which he failed to finish higher than fourth in a single primary election, is widely considered to have been a major political failure.

 Background

 In 1994, Bush was the Republican nominee for Governor of Florida, losing narrowly to the incumbent Lawton Chiles.
 Four years later, in 1998, Bush ran again, defeating Lieutenant Governor Buddy MacKay (incumbent Governor Lawton Chiles would die in early December 1998, so although defeating MacKay, Bush succeeded MacKay, who ascended upon Chiles' death).
 He was reelected in 2002 by a sizeable margin.

 The second-born son of George H. W. Bush and younger brother of George W. Bush, the 41st and 43rd Presidents of the United States, respectively, Jeb Bush would have been, had he been elected, the first brother of a President, and his father, George H. W. Bush, would have been the first President to have two sons hold the same office.

-There had been speculation that Bush would make a run for President since the end of the 2012 election.
-Speculation was fueled when he announced he would be "actively exploring" a run for President on December 16, 2014, and resigned from several corporate boards.
+There had been speculation that Bush would make a run for president since the end of the 2012 election.
+Speculation was fueled when he announced he would be "actively exploring" a run for president on December 16, 2014, and resigned from several corporate boards.
 It was further speculated that Bush had put off formally announcing a candidacy in order to raise unlimited amounts of money for his Right to Rise Super PAC, and prepare strategy; once formally a candidate, one cannot coordinate with PACs or Super PACs under campaign finance law.